-The measures outlined below are applicable to all multibeam, single beam, side-scan sonar and sub-bottom profiler (e.g. pinger or chirp system) surveys within bays, inlets or estuaries and within 1,500m of the entrance of enclosed bays / inlets / estuaries, or as requested by the Minister or NPWS (DAHG, 2014).
-While the proposed Kinsale foreshore licence survey area is not within enclosed bays, inlets or estuaries (or within 1.5km of any such area), the measures as described for geophysical surveys would be applied as good practice.
+The measures outlined below are applicable to all multibeam, single beam, SSS and sub-bottom profiler (e.g. pinger or chirp system) surveys within bays, inlets or estuaries and within 1,500m of the entrance of enclosed bays / inlets / estuaries, or as requested by the Minister or NPWS Regulator (DAHG, 2014) and will be applied as good practice.